PATRIC3/p3_docs/docroot/cli_tutorial/cli_services.rst

 .. _cli-services:

 =============================================
- Using PATRIC Services from the Command Line
+ Using BV-BRC Services from the Command Line
 =============================================

-Each of computational services offered at the PATRIC web site is also available to PATRIC command line users.
+Each of computational services offered at the BV-BRC web site is also available to BV-BRC command line users.
 We provide this access to enable the efficient processing of batches of data and to enable integration with existing data processing pipelines.

-Most service-based data analyses in PATRIC follow a similar pattern.
-A PATRIC user either uploads his data to the PATRIC workspace or chooses data already in the PATRIC workspace from a previous upload or as the output of an earlier analysis run.
+Most service-based data analyses in BV-BRC follow a similar pattern.
+A BV-BRC user either uploads his data to the BV-BRC workspace or chooses data already in the BV-BRC workspace from a previous upload or as the output of an earlier analysis run.
 He then chooses an analysis to perform, and constructs a description of the input parameters to the analysis.
-He submits a request to PATRIC to perform the analysis and awaits the run to complete.
-When the run is complete, the user may either view the results on the PATRIC website or download the output data to his computer for further processing and reporting.
+He submits a request to BV-BRC to perform the analysis and awaits the run to complete.
+When the run is complete, the user may either view the results on the BV-BRC website or download the output data to his computer for further processing and reporting.

-When one uses the PATRIC website for analyzing data using the PATRIC services, all interactions for uploading and downloading data, choosing parameters, and running the service take place using interactive web forms on the PATRIC website.
+When one uses the BV-BRC website for analyzing data using the BV-BRC services, all interactions for uploading and downloading data, choosing parameters, and running the service take place using interactive web forms on the BV-BRC website.

-When we move to the command line, each interaction with the PATRIC website is replaced with the invocation of a command line tool.
+When we move to the command line, each interaction with the BV-BRC website is replaced with the invocation of a command line tool.
 We will work through an example to make these concepts clear.

-One of the commonly used services at PATRIC is the genome assembly service.
+One of the commonly used services at BV-BRC is the genome assembly service.
 This service takes as input one or more sequence read libraries and given on a set of parameters creates an assembled genome.